-In the 1960s, neighboring cities like Burlington, Driftwood, Amorita, and Bryon decided to have only one school for students of these towns.
-They settled it in Burlington, causing even more people to leave the Byron.
+In the 1960s, neighboring cities like Burlington, Driftwood, Amorita, and Bryon decided to have only one school for students in these towns.
+They settled in Burlington, causing even more people to leave Byron.

 In 1930 the town only had 197 inhabitants; from then on, it started to go down until the 2010 census, when they could only find 35 residents living in the land.

 Doaksville was a settlement located in the current Choctaw County, Oklahoma.
 Its closest city was Fort Town, only 1.4 miles away to the south.
 It was built between 1824 and 1831 by people from an Indian Choctaw tribe who were forced to relocate.

 By 1840, Doaksville already had many stores, a gristmill, a blacksmith, a physician, a tavern, a wagon maker, a church, and a hotel.
 Then in 1840, a post office was established in the town.

 The post office did not stop at mail distribution but continued to grow until acquiring multiple local newspapers; one even printed in the Choctaw’s language.
 Even though it was named Doaksville, this town was better known as the Choctaw Nation.

 The settlement started thriving when the U.S. Army established Fort Towson in 1824, but it declined once they left in 1854.
 The war destroyed agricultural production, and when the railroad decided to skip this town altogether, it caused most businesses to move to Fort Towson, which had the railroad line.